 About Gabe RudyMeet Gabe Rudy, GHI’s Vice President of Product Development and team member since 2002.
 Gabe thrives in the dynamic and fast-changing field of bioinformatics and genetic analysis.
 Leading a killer team of Computer Scientists and Statisticians in building powerful products and providing world-class support, Gabe puts his passion into enabling Golden Helix’s customers to accelerate their research.
 When not reading or blogging, Gabe enjoys the outdoor Montana lifestyle.
-But most importantly, Gabe truly loves spending time with his sons and wife.
+But most importantly, Gabe truly loves spending time with his sons, daughter, and wife.
 Follow Gabe on Twitter @gabeinformatics.

 Recent on Our 2 SNPs...®